Cryptix720/HUDINX/README.md

 `./LAUNCH.sh` `./KILL.sh`

 LAUNCH.sh is a simple shell script that runs hudinx in the background using twistd.
-Detailed startup options can be given by running twistd manually.
+Detailed startup options can be given by running hudnix manually.
 For example, to run hudinx in foreground:

-`twistd -y hudinx.tac -n`
+`hudinx -y hudinx.tac -n`

 By default Hudinx listens for ssh connections on port 3131.
 You can change this, but do not change it to 22 as it requires root privileges.
 Use port forwarding instead.
+(More info: [MakinghudinxReachable](https://github.com/desaster/hudinx/wiki/Making-hudinx-Reachable)).

 Files of interest: